Saurabh254/Saurabh254/README.md

 <pre>
 |
 |
-|--> I'm a 20 years old boy and A Passionate self-taught
+|--> I'm a 20 years old and A Passionate self-taught
-|    Coder from INDIA.
+|    Full Stack Developer from INDIA.
 |
-|--> Currently Opting for BTech CSE from Bhopal (M.P).
+|--> Currently Opted for BTech CSE from Bhopal (M.P).
-|
-|--> Also I'm looking forward to absorb knowledge 🧠,
-|    gain experience 🏭, collaborate 🤝 and
-|    build amazing products 🏭 for the world 🌍!
 |
 |--> Other than that I'm a linux hopper and a music addict.
 |